 What are the little things that can make or break your design?

-Jen: I like a full tree with several layers and textures.
+I like a full tree with several layers and textures.
 I almost always start with tinsel and build out from there.
-Next I go in with solid colored balls like the Color Glaze or All Hue Need.
+Next I go in with solid colored balls.
 From there I will I add something custom or funky and then maybe something springy on top of that.
 Layers.
 It is all about the layers.

-Jen: I like to try and add something handmade, vintage or personal to each tree I decorate.
+I like to try and add something handmade, vintage or personal to each tree I decorate.
 This way I know no one else in the world will have a tree or wreath just like mine.
 My Valentine’s Day mantel has all of the above.
-My wreath is slathered with vintage kitsch, my Pretty in Pink Tree has clay ornaments I made and my Some Like It Hot Tree displays family pictures.
+My wreath is slathered with vintage kitsch, my Pretty in Pink Tree has Valentine tree decorations made of clay and my hot pink tree displays family pictures.

-TT: What are the little things that you appreciate about your spouse/partner?
+What are the little things that you appreciate about your spouse?

 My husband is not only a great spouse he is a great parent.
 I appreciate that he wakes up early and takes our daughter to school.
 He makes lunches for our son.
 Every Saturday we wake up to cinnamon rolls.
 If left up to me the kids teeth would never get brushed.
 It might not seem romantic, but these little things mean so much.

 What small Valentine’s gift or gesture is most memorable to you?

 One year my husband painted me a piggy bank from a ceramic studio.
 We were saving money for our record label at the time.

 If you think Jen’s wreath and Valentine’s Day tree decorations are adorable, you should see her other creations.
 They’re not just for Christmas or Valentine’s Day, either.
 She’s known for using a colorful Christmas tree as to jazz up her celebrations throughout the year.
 Check out these posts for more inspiration: